bacalhau-project/bacalhau/docs/examples/data-engineering/simple-parallel-workloads/index.md

 ## Get Results

-Now, let's download and display the result from the results directory.
-Use the `bacalhau results` command to download the results from the output data volume.
+Now let's download and display the result from the results directory.
+We can use the `bacalhau results` command to download the results from the output data volume.
 The `--output-dir` argument specifies the directory to download the results to.

 ```bash